gilbertw1/better-jumper/Readme.md

 A few advantages of `better-jumper` are:

 * Properly isolates jump lists between `persp-mode` perspectives and saves the jump lists to those perspectives.
-It uses a number of tricks to accurately pin jump lists to windows across perspectives.

 * True buffer specific jump lists.
 When instructed to not cross buffer boundaries `evil-jumper` still tracks jumps per window only limits the jumps